getstackhead/stackhead/Documentation/ProjectDefinition.md

 ## Application Type: docker (recommended)

 Docker-based applications are applications that run in one or multiple Docker containers.
 The definition is pretty similar to docker-compose.
-In fact Mackerel uses docker-compose to spin up the containers.
+In fact StackHead uses docker-compose to spin up the containers.

 **Note:** Not all container options from docker-compose files are supported right now.